zenomeplatform/ZenPharmMix/README.md

-## Running CypGen on your project data
+## Running StellarPGx on your project data

 Once again, the following steps assume that;
     i.
-CypGen is your current working directory ii.
+StellarPGx is your current working directory ii.
 Nextflow and Singularity or Docker are already installed

 ### Step 1 - Singularity vs Docker
 Follow the aforementioned guidelines to decide between either Singularity or Docker.
 To reiterate, we recommend Docker for MacOS Desktop users.
-Singularity (default) is ideal for running CypGen on HPC cluster/server environments running Linux OS and also for Linux local machines.
+Singularity (default) is ideal for running StellarPGx on HPC cluster/server environments running Linux OS and also for Linux local machines.